Who Comes First – Resellers or Customers?

 But here’s the issue.
 Most retailers want to sell units—sometimes at discounts—and they’re good at it.
 But these retailers are not skilled at or interested in developing high-quality listing content, or managing competitor pricing.

-In addition, most retailers carry multiple brands, so the effect of being out of stock on one brand is offset by carrying other brands in the interim.
+Most retailers carry multiple brands.
+Therefore the effect of being out of stock on one brand is offset by carrying other brands in the interim.
 Most retailers are focused on their own performance, not the overall performance of the brands they carry.

 To put it simply, it’s hard to rely on an external reseller to check all the boxes you need to make sure your products are consistently found and purchased on Amazon.